polly-code/polly-code.github.io/_posts/2024-09-14-quantization_of_neural_networks.md

 | FP8 (E5M2)    | 8    | 1    | 4        | 2        | $$10^{5}$$  | ~2        |
 | FP8 (E4M3)    | 8    | 1    | 3        | 3        | $$10^{3}$$  | ~2        |

-## Example with simple network and number recognition
+## Simple network and number recognition

 Let's create a simple network that recognizes numbers from 0 to 9.
 We will use the MNIST dataset.
 The network will consist of 2 convolutional layers and 2 fully connected layers.
 The network will be trained on the MNIST dataset and then we will quantize it to different formats.